Python has several functions that can take lists as inputs. We will present four such functions here.

 print(dup2)

-A list called Avengers is provided in the cell below.
+is provided in the cell below.
 Add code to accomplish the following tasks:

-2. Sort Avengers_Asc in ascending alphabetical order.
+in ascending alphabetical order.
+Avengers_Desc

+in descending alphabetical order.
 Avengers = ['Capt.
 America', 'Black Widow', 'Iron Man', 'Hulk', 'Thor', 'Hawkeye']

 Avengers_Asc = Avengers.copy()